huma-engineering/huma-docs/data-collection/admin-portal/managing-deployments/configuring-the-content/tracking-questionnaires.md

 One of the ways Huma allows you to collect data from patients is with Patient Reported Outcome Measures (PROs/PROMs), or validated questionnaires.
 Feedback from patients is key to being able to improve the care provided by the care team and this feature lets them build and collect qualitative data from patients about how they feel and tailor their treatment plan accordingly.

 ## How it works
-Questionnaires can be added to the deployment as a tracking module in the same way as the other tracking modules.
+Questionnaires can be added to the Deployment as a tracking module in the same way as the other tracking modules.
 Just click **Add track module** and select **Questionnaires** from the dropdown.

 ![image](./assets/Questionnaires01.png)